best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 * Does the code fulfil its requirements?
 * Is the required functionality tested sufficiently?
 * How easy will it be to alter this code when requirements change?
 They always do.
-    * Are high level parameters kept in a dedicated configuration files?
+    * Are high level parameters kept in dedicated configuration files?
 Or would somebody need to work their way through the code with lots of manual edits to reconfigure for a new run?
 * Can I generate the same outputs that the analysis claims to produce?
     * Have dependencies been sufficiently documented?
     * Is the code version, input data version and configuration recorded?
 * Is the code style consistent?

 In addition to asking these questions, you might formalise your review using a template.
 Templates are useful for setting criteria to review against.
 You should tailor any template to reflect the scope of your review.
-For example, small regular reviews may focus on smaller aspects of the analysis than a large project-wide review.
+For example, small regular reviews may focus on smaller aspects of the analysis compared to a large project-wide review.
 The general example below is written in Markdown, so that it can be used in Git platform Pull/Merge requests:

 ```{code-block} md